E-wave112/eshop/README.md

 # eshop
 AN E-commerce site built with django

-to get started with the project,ensure you have setup and activated a virtual environment, more guides on that [here](https://realpython.com/python-virtual-environments-a-primer/)
+to get started with the project,ensure you have setup and activated a virtual environment, guides on that [here](https://realpython.com/python-virtual-environments-a-primer/)

 clone the repository via the command